tefi-anbessa/test_bench/docs/AI memories/Role System and Constants Integration.md

 - When adding new roles, only the YAML file needs updating

 ## Best Practices
-- Always use `Constants.roles` instead of hardcoding role names
+- Always use the constants from `Constants.roles` rather than hardcoding role names
-- Update the YAML file when adding new roles
+- When adding new roles, update the YAML file and the factory will handle the rest
-- Use factory methods for consistent testing
+- Use the provided factory methods for consistent testing
+- Refer to `ROLES_AND_PERMISSIONS.md` for the complete permission matrix and constraints
 - Leverage the provided helper methods for role validation